Phuture-Finance/phuture-subgraph/README.md

 }
 ```

-##### So here node receive the data from event, do some business logic relevant to this entity and making a save request in to database, so after clients will be available to make a queries to this data.
+##### In this example a node receives the data from event, does some business logic relevant to this entity and makes a save request to the database.
+Making it available for clinets to query this data.